Compare Insurance Quotes

 Like Admiral’s other companies, Elephant aims to provide car insurance at low rates.
 They sell policies directly over the phone and online, so there are no agent or broker commissions to increase rates.

 Elephant sells only car insurance, although they partner with other companies to offer their clients assistance in purchasing home, life, and specialty vehicle coverage.
-Elephant currently writes insurance only in Illinois, Maryland, Texas, and Virginia, but plans to expand to other states in the future.
+Elephant currently writes insurance only in Illinois, Maryland, Texas, Indiana, Tennessee, and Virginia, but plans to expand to other states in the future.

 Elephant is an auto insurance company, although they have developed partnerships with other companies to assist customers with other personal insurance needs.
 Auto is the only product they sell and underwrite directly.